Editor choice

 Can a cheap turntable damage my records?

 Yes.
 Turntables under $100 use ceramic styli that track at 5 to 7 grams of downforce.
 A quality cartridge tracks at 1.5 to 2 grams.
 The extra weight grinds through the groove wall.
-After twenty plays, records lose high-frequency detail permanently. $179 for the AT-LP60X is the minimum for a deck that will not actively damage your records.
+After twenty plays, records lose high-frequency detail permanently. $179 for the AT-LP60X is the minimum for a record player that will not actively damage your records.

-Belt drive or direct drive which is better?
+Belt drive or direct drive: which is better?

 Both can sound excellent.
 Belt drive isolates motor vibration from the platter and is preferred by most audiophiles for home listening.
-Direct drive has faster startup, higher torque, and more precise speed control essential for DJing.
+Direct drive has faster startup, higher torque, and more precise speed control — essential for DJing.
 At the engineering level of the Technics SL-40CBT-K, direct drive is not a compromise.
 For home listening, the distinction matters less than the quality of execution.

 What cartridge upgrade should I buy first?